 Your site has a cookie banner.
 Your privacy policy says all the right things.
-But when a user visits with Global Privacy Control enabled — which tens of millions of privacy-conscious users do — your trackers are probably still firing.
+But when a user visits with Global Privacy Control enabled, which tens of millions of privacy-conscious users do, your trackers are probably still firing.

 That's not a hypothetical risk.
 It's an active legal exposure under California law.
 And the only way to know for certain is to run a real GPC checker against your own domain.
+If you want the fastest path to an answer, our free GPC checker tool runs a live network-level test against any URL in under a minute.

 What Is Global Privacy Control (GPC)?